 2. Not getting pre-approved for a mortgage

 This is another big mistake people make.
-It’s important to get pre-approved for a mortgage before you start shopping around for houses.
+It’s important to get pre-approved for a mortgage before you start shopping around for houses which is why it is important to have an idea on how getting a mortgage works in UK.
 This will give you an idea of how much you can afford and will save you from wasting time looking at houses that are out of your price range.
 Moreover, it will put you in a better negotiating position when you find the house you want to buy.
 That way, the seller knows you’re serious about buying and won’t try to jack up the price.

 3. Not considering all of your options